Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: The Hug and Hop kernels

-The leapfrog step is symplectic and, as a consequence, if $\delta$ is fixed and $\delta v_0$ is not too large given the curvature of $\log \pi$, then as $T=L\delta$ increases the quantity $|\ell(x_L)-\ell(x_0)|$ remains bounded \cite[e.g.][]{leimkuhler2004simulating}. \emph{Hug} is not symplectic; nonetheless, we have found empirically that, as with the leapfrog scheme, if $\delta v_0$ is not too large compared with the Hessian of $\log \pi$, as $T=B\delta$ increases, $|\ell(x_B)-\ell(x_0)|$ remains bounded; Figure~\ref{fig:hug-stability} in Appendix~\ref{sec:stability-hug} demonstrates this empirically for several different targets.
+The leapfrog step is symplectic and, as a consequence, if $\delta$ is fixed and $\delta v_0$ is not too large given the curvature of $\log \pi$, then as $T=L\delta$ increases the quantity $|\ell(x_L)-\ell(x_0)|$ remains bounded \citep[e.g.][]{leimkuhler2004simulating}. {Hug} is not symplectic; nonetheless, we have found empirically that, as with the leapfrog scheme, if $\delta v_0$ is not too large compared with the Hessian of $\log \pi$, as $T=B\delta$ increases, $|\ell(x_B)-\ell(x_0)|$ remains bounded; Figure~\ref{fig:hug-stability} in Appendix~\ref{sec:stability-hug} demonstrates this empirically for several different targets.
+A final difference between the algorithms is in robustness to large gradient values, which we document next.

-Finally, the first and last steps in the leapfrog scheme depend on $g=\nabla \ell$.
-When $||g||$ is large, as, for example, in the tails of a target $\pi(x)\propto \exp(-||x||^4)$ then the leapfrog scheme becomes unstable and the HMC algorithm is at best unreliable.
-By contrast, \emph{Hug} only depends on $g$ via $\ghat=g/||g||$ and can remain stable even for very light-tailed targets.